The dual of Brown representability for some derived categories: Acknowledgement

 \section{Acknowledgement}

-The author is indebted to Amnon Neeman for several comments and suggestions regarding this work, especially for pointing him out a mistake he made in a previous version (see Remark \ref{ml}).
+The author is indebted to Amnon Neeman for several comments and suggestions regarding this work, especially for pointing him that Mittag--Leffler condition doesn't work in the case of Grothendieck categories.
+Finally, he wishes to thank the anonymous referees for many helpful suggestions which lead to a considerable improvement of this paper.